AMC Entertainment Holdings (AMC) Q1 2017 Results - Earnings Call Transcript

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 And actually, so let me just finish that answer.
 It is our intention to release – in the CFO commentary, we did give you pro forma numbers so that you knew what Carmike and Odeon did last year.
-We expect to be similarly transparent with Nordic including what their margins actually are, but we do have to complete purchase accounting to see – because we know what it is in IRFS (sic) [IFRS] (44:49), but we got to give it to you in U.S. GAAP and that work is being done as we speak.
+We expect to be similarly transparent with Nordic including what their margins actually are, but we do have to complete purchase accounting to see – because we know what it is in IRFS (sic) [IFRS], but we got to give it to you in U.S. GAAP and that work is being done as we speak.
 As soon as we have the information in U.S. GAAP, we intend to release it publicly.

 Chad Beynon - Macquarie Capital (USA), Inc.